Unraveling the Key of Machine Learning-based Android Malware Detection: Quantitative Analysis

-Table~\ref{tab:res_ratio} summarizes the results in terms of F1-score and Accuracy. \jh{The results are arranged sequentially from left to right, corresponding to scenarios \ding{182} through \ding{185}.} We observe that all the approaches produce promising results under scenario \ding{185}, characterized by a \texttt{1:1} goodware-to-malware ratio in both training and testing sets. \jh{This demonstrates that these approaches can effectively detect malware under ideal conditions, where goodware and malware are balanced.} However, when the malware ratio in the testing set is adjusted to 10\% (\ding{182} and \ding{184}), there is a marked decline in the F1-score across all methods.
-It is evident that most of these approaches suffer from performance degradation when faced with a realistic goodware-to-malware ratio. \jh{In addition, upon analyzing the top three results, we find that DL-based approaches appear to outperform traditional ML-based methods when the malware ratio is 50\% (\ding{183} and \ding{185}) --- almost all the top three results are achieved by DL-based methods.
-While in more realistic scenarios (\ding{182} and \ding{184}), DL-based approaches do not exhibit a marked advantage over traditional ML-based methods.}
+Table~\ref{tab:res_ratio} summarizes the results in terms of F1-score and Accuracy.
+The results are arranged from left to right, corresponding to scenarios \ding{182} through \ding{185}.
+We observe that all approaches achieve promising performance in all metrics under scenario \ding{185}, which is characterized by a \texttt{1:1} goodware-to-malware ratio in both the training and testing sets.
+These findings are consistent with the results reported in the original papers, confirming the validity of our re-implementations.
+This demonstrates that these approaches can effectively detect Android malware under ideal conditions, where goodware and malware are balanced.
+However, when the malware proportion is reduced to 10\% (\ding{182}), there is a pronounced decline in F1-score across all methods.
+It is evident that many existing approaches experience performance degradation when evaluated under realistic malware ratios.
+This is primarily attributed to the scarcity of malware samples in the training data, which constrains the model's ability to learn discriminative malware semantics.
+Moreover, when the malware ratio in the test set is increased from 10\% to 50\% (\ding{183} and \ding{185}), we observe a consistent improvement in F1-scores across all methods.
+This trend is expected, as a higher prevalence of malware samples in the test set increases the likelihood that models will encounter patterns similar to those seen during training, enhancing their predictive performance.
+To more clearly reveal the performance differences between deep learning (DL)-based and traditional machine learning (TML)-based approaches, we conduct a coarse-grained, averaged analysis of the results, as averaging can partially mitigate the influence of the differing feature combinations employed by both types of approaches.
+We observe an interesting phenomenon: DL-based approaches appear to outperform TML-based methods when the testing malware ratio is 50\% (\ding{183} and \ding{185}) --- almost all the top three results are achieved by DL-based methods.
+While in more realistic scenarios (\ding{182} and \ding{184}), DL-based approaches do not exhibit a pronounced advantage over TML-based methods.
+One possible explanation is that DL-based methods are better equipped to capture the complex semantics underlying app behaviors, but require more malware samples to effectively distill such semantics, which tend to be more prominent in datasets with a higher malware ratio.

+Table~\ref{tab:res_ratio_prec_rec} provides Precision and Recall values for these scenarios.
+When the training set ratio is fixed, we observe that the malware detection performance (in terms of Recall) does not change significantly as the testing set ratio varies, as shown by pairs \ding{182}-\ding{183} and \ding{184}-\ding{185} in Table~\ref{tab:res_ratio_prec_rec}.
+In contrast, when the testing set ratio is fixed, we find that the Recall improves as the training set ratio increases from 10\% to 50\%, as illustrated by pairs \ding{182}-\ding{184} and \ding{183}-\ding{185} in Table~\ref{tab:res_ratio_prec_rec}.
+This indicates that having a higher proportion of malware samples in the training set enhances the model's ability to learn effective malicious patterns, thereby improving detection accuracy.